If a question is not answered here, please do not hesitate to contact the Department of Parking & Transportation.

 What are the parking enforcement hours?

 Parking as it relates to local and state regulations (CVC and LAMC) are enforced 24 hours a day, 7 days a week.
-However, paid parking and parking assignments are only enforced Monday through Friday, 8am until 8pm.
+However, paid parking is only enforced Monday through Friday, 8am until 8pm and parking assignments are only enforced Monday through Friday, 8am until 5pm.

 What happens after 8pm?